 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

-- Document Specialist
+- Document Control Specialist

-- Document Management Specialist
+- Document Management Consultant

-Job Opportunities for Document Management Specialists
+Is There Job Demand for Document Management Specialists?

 In 2016, there was an estimated number of 287,200 jobs in the United States for Document Management Specialist.
 New jobs are being produced at a rate of 9.3% which is above the national average.
 The Bureau of Labor Statistics predicts 26,600 new jobs for Document Management Specialist by 2026.
 Due to new job openings and attrition, there will be an average of 22,400 job openings in this field each year.